-Long gone are the days when a father attempts to shirk responsibility for a child born out of wedlock, as many fathers today welcome the opportunity to be a part of their child’s life.
-They want to have a say in important decisions regarding child-rearing, spend time with their offspring, and are willing to provide the necessary financial support.
-Fortunately, state laws do favor an arrangement that enables a child to have a relationship with both parents, so you do enjoy fathers’ rights in Hackensack, New Jersey.
+Long gone are the days when a father attempted to shirk responsibility for a child born out of wedlock, as many fathers today welcome the opportunity to be a part of their child’s life.
+They want to have a say in important decisions regarding child-rearing, spend time with their offspring and provide the necessary financial support.
+Fortunately, state laws favor an arrangement that enables a child to have a relationship with both parents, so fathers’ rights are supported in New Jersey.

-Our lawyers at Giro Attorneys at Law, LLC are dedicated to ensuring protection of your legal rights as a father.
-We have decades of experience serving clients in Bergen County, NJ and throughout the surrounding area, so our attorneys are knowledgeable in the laws establishing fathers’ rights.
+Our lawyers at Giro & Associates LLC are dedicated to ensuring the protection of your legal rights as a father.
+We have been serving clients in Bergen County and throughout the surrounding area since 2006, so our attorneys are knowledgeable in the laws establishing fathers’ rights.
 At the same time, our legal team has the compassion necessary to understand how many of these issues are quite personal in nature.

 If you were not married to the child’s mother, you must first establish paternity of the child for your rights as a father to apply.
 There are two ways to do so:

-- Certificate of Parentage or Voluntary Acknowledgement: When a child’s parents agree to the father’s identity, they can execute an official Hackensack, New Jersey form indicating their acknowledgement of paternity.
-The document must be notarized and then filed with the Hackensack, New Jersey Department of Health.
+- Certificate of parentage or voluntary acknowledgment: When a child’s parents agree to the father’s identity, they can execute an official New Jersey form indicating their acknowledgment of paternity.
+The document must be notarized and then filed with the New Jersey Department of Health.

-For more information on paternity matters and fathers’ rights laws in Hackensack, New Jersey, please contact Giro Attorneys at Law, LLC.
-We can set up a consultation at our Hackensack, NJ office to discuss your circumstances and legal options as a father.
+For more information on paternity matters and fathers’ rights laws, please contact Giro & Associates LLC by calling 201-771-9436 or completing our online form.
+We can set up a consultation at our River Edge office to discuss your circumstances and legal options as a father.